GitHub Authentication

 GitHub Authentication Provider

-- OAuth 2.0 based authentication and SSO
+- Both are OAuth 2.0 based authentication and SSO

 Prerequisites